xiaoping8385/vsphere-csi-driver/tests/e2e/docs/vanilla_cluster_setup.md

 * `targetvSANFileShareDatastoreURLs` is an optional parameter.
 It contains a comma separated list of datastore URLs where you want to deploy file share volumes.
 Retrieve this value from the secret named `vsphere-config-secret` in your testbed.
+* `cluster-id` field is optional for block vanilla tests but required for file vanilla static provisioning tests.
+`cluster-id` is name of the cluster as seen in VC.

 ### Copy contents of ~/.kube/config from master node to your e2e test environment